 But it's a dull grey rainy day and I thought it would be nice to make a warm fruity pudding for Friday night supper.
 Nothing too heavy...so I made poached pears.

-I used red grape juice rather than wine because I sometimes find it makes them taste a little bitter, and sweetened them with honey and maple syrup...mmm....to die for.....
+I used red grape juice rather than wine because I sometimes find it makes them taste a little bitter and sweetened them with honey and maple syrup.
+They were utterly delicious.